 1) Weekly meal planning is your best friend here.
 Take 20 minutes on Saturday or Sunday and plan out your family’s meals for the week and post it somewhere for easy reference.
+Don’t overthink this!
+A simple pad of paper and pen, make a list, post it.
+Hint: Check and see what you already have in both your pantry and freezer, start with that!

 2) Start Fresh: Purge outdated and expired products and spices.
 Do this weekly on the same day, just make it a habit.
-Don’t play the “oh it expires next week and I probably will probably use it soon” game unless you have a meal plan that you know you will use it.
+Don’t play the “oh it expires next week and I probably will probably use it soon” game unless you have a meal plan that you know you will use it. (see idea # 1 above).

 3) Store it right: maximize cupboards and shelves with containers that stack.
 Don’t forget to label them.
+Once again don’t like you have to go out and purchase expensive containers.
+Use what you have on hand first.
+Containers are available everywhere: Target, the grocery store, even Hobby Lobby!

 4) Create “zones” for your different products.
 I suggest Cooking, Baking, Snacks, and Other.
 Then label the zones for easy reminders.
 Leave plenty of space between items so that you don’t knock over the pancake syrup when you reach for the flour.
 A big bonus to this is that others also know where things “live” in the pantry so that someone else can put the groceries away, and thigs get put back where they belong after use.